pimlott/rlwrap-jdb/README.md

 Nothing to build.
 You can just copy `rlwrap-jdb`, `rlwrap-jdb-filter`, and `list-java-breakpoints` into your `bin` directory.

-To run, you need Perl, and a few modules.
+To run, you need rlwrap, Perl, and a few Perl modules.
 I think the only module that does not come bundled with Perl is `Archive::Zip`, which is only needed by `list-java-breakpoints`.
 You can install it as `libarchive-zip-perl` on Debian-based systems.

 Hacking
 =======